River Niger Bridge

-The River Niger Bridge in Onitsha (also known as the Onitsha Bridge), Anambra State, Nigeria connects southeastern Nigeria with western Nigeria over the Niger River.
-It is linked to Asaba in Delta State, Nigeria.
+The River Niger Bridge or Onitsha Bridge is a bridge that connects the southeastern and southwestern regions of Nigeria across the Niger River.
+The bridge, which was completed in 1965, is located in Onitsha, Anambra State, and links to Asaba, Delta State.
+The bridge has two lanes and a pedestrian walkway, and is often congested with traffic and informal traders.
+A second bridge, known as the Second Niger Bridge or the Second Onitsha Bridge, was inaugurated in 2023 to ease the pressure on the existing bridge and provide a more modern and durable structure.

 History

-Feasibility studies and design considerations on the possibility of constructing a bridge across River Niger from Asaba to Onitsha was carried out by the Netherlands Engineering Consultants of The Hague, Holland (NEDECO) in the 1950s, Between 1964 and 1965, French construction giant, Dumez, constructed the Niger Bridge, to link Onitsha and Asaba in present-day Anambra and Delta States respectively at an estimated cost of £6.75 million.
+Feasibility studies and design considerations on the possibility of constructing a bridge across the River Niger from Asaba to Onitsha were carried out by the Netherlands Engineering Consultants of The Hague, Holland (NEDECO) in the 1950s, Between 1964 and 1965, French construction giant, Dumez, constructed the Niger Bridge, to link Onitsha and Asaba in present-day Anambra and Delta States respectively at an estimated cost of £6.75 million.
 Construction of the bridge was completed in December 1965.

 After its completion, the bridge was eight by four hundred and twenty feet (8×420 ft.) with a carriageway of 36 feet centre-truss and a pedestrian walkway on both sides of the carriageway.
 It was commissioned by the then Prime Minister the late Alhaji Tafawa Balewa and opened for traffic in December 1965.
 The commissioning of the bridge was the last public function of the Prime Minister before his assassination on January 15, 1966.